seanpmaxwell/Typescript-Best-Practices/README.md

 - Because of how hoisting works in JavaScript, you should organize a file into these regions.
 Note that your file may not (and usually won't) have all of them:
   - Variables
   - Types
-  - Run (Special Note: execute any logic that you need to here.
+  - Run/Setup (Special Note: execute any logic that you need to here.
 Outside of linear scripts you usually shouldn't need this region, but if you do keep it short).
   - Functions
   - Classes (only very small ones, large classes should go in a separate file).
+  - Export
 - Some special notes about organization:
   - Only constant/readonly variables (primitive and object values) should go directly in files in the `Variables` region (except maybe in linear scripts).
   - If you are writing a linear script, it might make more sense to group your code by the task they are doing instead of by the fundamental-feature.
 Still, if you decide to create some function-declarations in the same script, place your function-declarations in another region at the bottom of the file below the <b>Run</b>.